QilongDuTony/GNN-final-project/README.md

 ### Results
 The evaluation results will include the cosine similarity between the predicted text embeddings and the actual text embeddings for each image.
 A higher cosine similarity indicates better performance.

+### There are two files too large(bert_localpath and best_model.pth), and we cannot submit them through ZIP.
+So we will sumbit them to instructors by google email.
+Please put the two files together with main.py when running the main.code